coingaming/elixir-liveview-test/README.md

 ## Test Task for Elixir LiveView Developers

 The candidate should build a simple polling application using Phoenix LiveView.
 The application should allow users to create new polls, vote in polls, and see real-time updates of the poll results.
-The solution should not use any external dependencies, such as a database or disk storage, and should instead store all needed data in application memory.
+The solution must use an SQL database as storage to persist users, polls and poll results.
 You are free to use any Elixir/Erlang library and any open-source CSS framework for the design.

 ### Requirements

 1. All code should be shared via private Github repository.
 2. The solution should be built with Phoenix LiveView.
+3. The solution should use database as a persistent storage.
-3. Users should be able to create account by inserting their username.
+4. Users should be able to create account by inserting their username.
-4. Users should be able to create new polls.
+5. Users should be able to create new polls.
-5. Users should be able to vote in existing polls.
+6. Users should be able to vote in existing polls.
-6. Users should be able to see real-time updates of the poll results.
+7. Users should be able to see real-time updates of the poll results.
-7. User can only vote once in a single poll.
+8. User can only vote once in a single poll.
-8. Performance: users actions should not be blocking each other.
-User 1 actions should not be blocked by user 2 actions.
-9. You are free to use any Elixir/Erlang library and any open-source CSS framework for the UI.
+10. You are free to use any Elixir/Erlang library and any open-source CSS framework for the UI.
-10. The application should not use any external dependencies, such as a database or disk storage.
-All needed data should be stored in application memory.
-11. The application should start with `mix phx.server` so it can be started locally.
+12. The application should start with `mix phx.server` so it can be started locally.
-12. The application should be well-structured, and the code should be readable.
+13. The application should be well-structured, and the code should be readable.

 ### Deliverables

 Please provide a link to a GitHub repository containing your solution to the above task.
 Your solution should include:

 1. A Phoenix LiveView application that meets the above requirements.
 2. A README file that explains how to set up and run the application.
+This includes any kind of set up instructions required for the database.
 3. Clear and concise documentation on how the application works, including any design decisions you made and any trade-offs you considered.
 4. Well-structured code that adheres to best practices and is easy to understand and modify.
 5. The core business functionality of the application must be covered by unit tests.